mattgaskey/site-simple/blog/posts/001 - Happy Accidents/blogpost.md

 ## The Punch Line

 How on Earth could I have failed?
-There must be somethign wrong with the testing module.
+There must have been something wrong with the testing module.
 I mean, I did exactly what the task instructed me.
 Click the '5', rotate all the others.
 It does seem a bit inane of a task.
 What's the use in seeing a bunch of numbers spinning around in their little boxes